University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 ```

 **Task:**
-- View the results on the terminal
+Remember that if a sample belongs to the same ST it is likely an outbreak.
+View the output results(`salmonella_mlst_results.tsv`) on the terminal:
 - How many STs are present in the salmonella samples?
+- Do you observe any outbreaks or clones?
-- Count how many isolates belong to each ST
+- If so how many different outbreaks could be present?
-- Extract isolates belonging to STx

-## Questions
-1. to test conceptial understanding
-2. allele intepretation

 # **4. Perform Core-genome MLST using `chewBBACA`**